-This fiscal year's focus was to use existing creative assets "Past, Present, Future," with pollutants of concern and best practices.
-Both Fall and Spring campaigns centered on pesticides, trash, and bacteria pollutants of concern, rotating commercials to transition from the last program year.
+This fiscal year's focus was to use the existing creative asset "Beauty," in combination with other existing assets that focus on pesticides, yard waste and trash, pollutants of concern, and best practices.
+The fall/winter adult campaign centered on trash, and spring/summer campaign centered on pesticides, yard waste and trash, and pollutants of concern, rotating commercials to transition from the last program year.